Barbara Ballinger Lecture

 About Barbara Ballinger

 Born in Miami, Oklahoma, Ballinger began her library career with the Oklahoma City Public Library.
 After graduating from the University of Kansas, she received her chauffeur’s license to drive a bookmobile for the Topeka Public Library.
 She went on to earn her MSLS degree at the Graduate School of Library Science of the University of Illinois.
 Ballinger expected to stay in her Oak Park librarian position for only a few years.
-More than 32 years later, she retired as head librarian.
+Instead, she retired after 32 years of library service in Oak Park, including her 24 years as head librarian.

 Ballinger led the library during a period of extensive growth and change, a time which saw development of Illinois library resource sharing, the introduction of multiple new technologies, and the overall growth of the library's collection and use.
 She valued working with civic-minded library boards, dedicated staff members, and the ever supportive Friends.